Summer Research Internships

-Each summer there are opportunities for students to stay in Oxford to work on a research project under the supervision of a member of the Mathematical Institute.
-Summer projects last for between 4 and 10 weeks.
-The projects usually require a knowledge of second-year mathematics and are principally aimed at second and third years (fourth year students are welcome to undertake summer projects too but some projects and funding sources will not be suitable for them).
+Each summer there are opportunities for Oxford Mathematics (including joint schools) students to remain in Oxford to work on a research internship under the supervision of a member of the Mathematical Institute.
+These projects last for between 4 and 10 weeks and typically require a knowledge of second-year mathematics.
+The internships are principally aimed at second and third years (fourth year students are welcome to undertake them too but some projects and funding sources will not be suitable for them).

-During Michaelmas term the department will circulate details of some of the summer projects which have been proposed by faculty members.
-You may have your own idea for a summer project so you should not feel limited to the projects which have been proposed.
+Towards the end of Michaelmas term, the department will circulate details of some of the summer internships which have been proposed by faculty members.
+You may have your own idea for a project so you should not feel limited to those which have been proposed.

 Finding a Supervisor

-Once you have found a supervisor, you will need to find funding for your project.
-You should talk to your supervisor and college tutor who may be aware of possible funding sources, for example some colleges have funds you can apply to for financial assistance.
+Once you have found a supervisor, you will need to find funding for your internship.
+You should talk to your supervisor and college tutor who may be aware of possible funding sources.

-The department has some funding for summer projects and details of how to apply for this will be sent out in Michaelmas term.
-The department will also circulate emails about other possible sources of funding and you should look out for these.
+The department has some funding for summer internships, details of which will be sent out over the Christmas Vac.
+The department will also circulate emails about other possible sources of funding, e.g. the EPSRC and LMS undergraduate summer research schemes.

 The 2023-24 bursary application form and list of internship opportunities will be made available here after Michaelmas Term 2023.